-BILL ANALYSIS: This Part of the PCS would increase from 3% to 6% the county's authority to levy an occupancy tax.
+BILL ANALYSIS: This Part of the bill would increase from 3% to 6% the county's authority to levy an occupancy tax.
 No other changes are being made, so this local act would continue to conform to the Occupancy Tax Guidelines.

-This Part of the PCS reflects the contents of House Bill 211, which passed the House on June 15.
+This Part of the bill reflects the contents of House Bill 211, which passed the House on June 15 and conforms to the House Finance Occupancy Tax Guidelines.